Preschool Art Activity with Tape and Markers

 Color the spaces between the lengths of tape with crayons or markers.

-Here is an easy method of adding tape to the cardboard:
+Here is an easy method for kids to add tape to the cardboard:

-- Place the tape on the cardboard so it extends on both sides.
+• Place a length of tape on the cardboard so it extends on both sides.

-- Kids can cut the tape with scissors or tear with their fingers.
+• Cut the tape off the roll with scissors or tear with fingers.

-- Fold the ends under the cardboard to make a smooth finish.
+• Fold the ends under the cardboard on either side to secure to the cardboard and make a smooth finish.

-You can also pre-cut pieces of tape and stick them to the edge of the table for younger children to pull as needed.
+You can pre-cut pieces of tape and stick them to the edge of the table for younger children.
+They can lift individual pieces as needed for the design.

-Kids create independently in a process art activity.
-There is no end product or result to achieve, and the activity is largely child-led.
+Kids create independently in a process art activity

 The materials provided speak for themselves - colors, textures, and ease of use can be explored through hands-on play.

 This is a simple activity using everyday materials.
-The easy setup and cleanup help make it a go-to activity to keep in your 'toolkit'!
+The easy setup and cleanup help make it a go-to for your 'toolkit'!

 More tape activities from kid-friendly bloggers!